galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 For more about the specific scaffolding technologies used in the VGP pipeline (currently Bionano optical maps and Hi-C chromatin conformation data), please refer to those specific sections within this tutorial.

 **HiFi reads**: PacBio {HiFi} reads are the focus of this tutorial.
-First described in 2019, they have revolutionized genome assembly by combining long (about 10-20 kbp) read lengths with high accuracy (>Q20) typically associated with short read sequencing ({% cite Wenger2019 %}).
+First described in 2019, they have revolutionized genome assembly by combining long (about 10-20 kbp) read lengths with high accuracy (>Q20) typically associated with short-read sequencing ({% cite Wenger2019 %}).
 These higher read lengths enable HiFi reads to traverse some repeat regions that are problematic to assemble with short reads.

 **Ultra-long reads**: Ultra-long reads are typically defined as reads of over 100 kbp, and are usually generated using Oxford Nanopore Technology.
 Read quality is often lower than HiFi or Illumina (*i.e.*, have a higher error rate), but they are often significantly longer than any other current sequencing technology, and can help assembly algorithms walk complex repeat regions in the assembly graphs.